ksevindik/ksevindik.github.io/_posts/2005-07-09-managing-dependencies-with-ant.md

+---
+layout: post
-# Managing Dependencies With Ant
+title: Managing Dependencies With Ant
+author: Kenan Sevindik
+---
 Every non-trivial Java application has many dependencies on other resources, especially JAR files.
 We must keep track of which JARs we are utilizing and their versions as the project develops.
 Systems may undergo several releases during their development lifecycle, and among those releases, dependency lists may change.
 New JARs may be added, or old versions may